Warwick Estevam Kerr: Scientific contributions

 In all these positions he never stopped his research on Meliponini, especially the genus Melipona, which is a genus of Neotropical bees that are frequently subject to the predatory action of wild honey gatherers (meleiros in Portuguese).
-Kerr became well known for his research on the hybridization of the African bee and the Italian bee (Apis mellifera ligustica).
+Kerr became well known for his research on the hybridization of the African bee (Apis mellifera scutellata) and the Italian bee (Apis mellifera ligustica).
 Kerr has 620 publications on various subjects.
 Apart from being a member of the Brazilian Academy of Sciences, he was also a Foreign Associate of the National Academy of Sciences of the US, and of the Third World Academy of Sciences.
 He was admitted by President Itamar Franco to the National Order of Scientific Merit at the Grã-Cruz class in 1994.